mhotchen/Binary-file-parser/README.md

 ## Why?

-Mostly for the lulz, but I also want to create an emulator at some point, and need a way for user's to load up binary files, and this seemed like the most user friendly way of doing it.
+Mostly for the lulz, but I also want to create an emulator at some point, and need a way for users to load up binary files, and this seemed like the most user friendly way of doing it.

 ## How?